olaide-hok/Slider/README.md

 # Sliders

 ### Overview
-A Sliders App that fetches job title, date, type and description from an API and displays it to the UI.
+A Sliders App that fetches data from about people from Airtable.

 ### How to start